 What does “unerring” mean”? |

-Like priceless
+| Like priceless

-15. The sonnet ends with a smile
+treasures sinking in the sand. | 15.
+The sonnet ends with a smile

 (like), comparing “priceless treasures sinking in the sand.”
 What is the author’s tone, which is